chenyenting1998/GRSmacrofauna/README.md

 # GRSmacrofauna

 # Description
-This is a data package containing biological and environmental data collected in the Gaoping River-shelf sediments.
+This is a data package containing biological, environmental, and biogeochemical data collected in the Gaoping River-shelf sediments.
 A set of self-defined R functions are also included in this package.

 Data includes:
  - `macrofauna_measurments`: Individual macrofauna taxa and measurments